 A: We have put lots of procedures in place to ensure your child’s safety, your safety and the safety of our staff:

-- Group sizing: Bubbles will be formed with no more than 15 children and two coaches in one group.
-The coaches will stay with their group all day and groups will not mix with others.
+- Group sizing: Bubbles will be formed with no more than 15 children and two coaches per group.
+The coaches will endeviour to stay with their group all day.

 - Social-distanced activities: A fun and action-packed schedule has been created with all games and activities designed to follow social distancing guidelines.
-Only one group per activity area will be allowed and we will be outdoors although a covered area will be available to provide shelter and shade.
+Only one group per activity area will be allowed and we will endeviour to be outdoors as much as possible.
+Indoor spaces will be available for specific activies or in case of bad weather.

 - Clearly visible hygiene and social distancing signage: We will have lots of signage around camp encouraging and reminding all those at camp to keep the highest levels of hygiene and to keep to the social distancing guidelines.
 The queuing area at the welcome desk will also be marked out to ensure families are 2m apart from each other.

 - PPE: Disposable gloves, face masks and gowns will be available to all staff members if required.
 First aiders will wear gloves and masks when administering first aid.